CelesNeba/E-commerce-Transaction-ETL-Analytics/README.md

-•  cleaned data from the data warehouse,  all the necessary data manipulation has done, ready for visualization
+######  cleaned data from the data warehouse.
+All the necessary data manipulation has been done, ready for visualization

 ![Clean Data Screenshot](https://github.com/CelesNeba/E-commerce-Transaction-ETL-Analytics/raw/main/Clean%20data.JPG)